-This GMAT sample question is a sentence correction practice question that tests your understanding of subject-verb agreement and pronouns.
+This GMAT sample question is a sentence correction practice question that tests your understanding of noun-verb agreement (number agreement) and pronouns.

 Question 12: With the private space industry at the early stages of a launch revolution – it is expected that the number of launches is going to increase dramatically – it has become imperative to study the effects of the plume of exhaust that a rocket leaves in its wake on the stratosphere and the ozone layer.

 Look for differences across the answer options to identify what is being tested in the sentence.